 Two or three workouts a day?
 Yep, I was that girl.
 I didn’t workout to burn calories or lose weight.
 Who cared about those things?
 All I was interested in was how different methods of training could improve my performance in tennis, lacrosse, and anywhere else for that matter.
 I loved the way it made me feel, and truly, I just loved being strong.
 Some of this is because ever since I can remember (quite literally), my mom has always been one to workout.
 Whether it was getting up at 5 AM to go attend a spin or Pilates class before my dad went to work, or doing the Nordic track and step aerobics in the living room, she was always on the move.
 Simply put, movement is in my blood.

 That being said, I was not exactly the most athletic pre-teen.
 I was tall for my age, what some would consider “full,” but not necessarily “fat,” and just overall not entirely comfortable in my skin.
 Though I had been skiing since I was five, had dabbled in gymnastics (no bueno for a tall chick), and rode horseback quite often, it wasn’t until I reunited with my love for tennis that things started to change.
+I began having St Louis Tennis Lessons regularly and wow, I felt the difference!
 My coach, in a nutshell, was a beast.
 She was one of those women who have multiple children, works full time, is involved in pretty much everything you can think of, teaches tennis all day, oh yeah, and runs marathons “on the side.”
 I mean, who does that?
 Not many.
 While some may find it a bit crazy, I found it inspiring.
 I started reading tennis blogs and following online workouts, like the workouts on r racquets, and I got so involved.
 Doing something tennis related was the highlight of my day.
 From there, my love for fitness only grew.
 My goal of becoming the best at what I did was quickly turning into a reality, until one day it all came to a screeching halt.

 In 2011, after a week off at summer camp, I decided it was time to get back on track with my workouts.
 Taking it easy, I went for a mere two-mile run.
 Yet as I neared the driveway to the beach house, I started seeing black spots in the corners of my eyes.
 By the time I made it to the shower those spots were closing in on me, and by the time I made it to my bed, my world had turned completely black.
 Along with the blackness came full-fledged bodily pain, extreme exhaustion, brain fog, and the inability to see straight or talk clearly.
 Though I was certain it would all pass in a matter of days, it only got worse.
 Fast forward a few months and the verdict was clear, Lyme Disease had unknowingly taken over my body.
 One of the first major conditions that presented itself was autonomic neuropathy, causing me to have zero blood pressure.
 From there, I spent my days in bed, crawling to and from the bathroom, unable to see what was in front of me.
 If I wasn’t in bed, it was because one of my parents had carried me downstairs to the couch.
 I went from being the girl who did three workouts a day, to the girl who had to be assisted in attempting to walk across the hallway.
 With both arms gripped around my mom’s waist, it was a good day if I was still conscious by the time we got to the end of the hallway.